yaroslavsobolev/trajectoids/README.md

 ## Running the code

+All scripts are intended to run with "current working directory" set to repository root in the Python interpreter.

 ### Computing the trajectoid shape from a path
 Example usage with loading input path from an image:
 ```